ivy-llc/ivy/docs/partial_source/deep_dive/11_docstring_examples.rst

         b: ivy.array([7, 9, 11])
     }

-Again, unlike :code:`ivy.tan` and :code:`ivy.roll` above, point 9 is relevant in this case, as there are two array inputs.
+Again, unlike :code:`ivy.tan`, point 9 is relevant in this case, as there are two function inputs in total (exluding :code:`out`).
-We also add an example with a mix of :code:`ivy.Array` and :code:`ivy.Container` inputs, in order to satisfy point 9.
+We therefore add an example with a mix of :code:`ivy.Container` and non-container inputs, in order to satisfy point 9.

 .. code-block:: python